 Reservoir hydropower projects submerge areas as dams are established for water storage.
-Hydropower can be associated with significant and highly varying land occupation and carbon footprint (Poff and

-- 4 Schmidt 2016; Scherer and Pfister 2016a; Ocko and Hamburg 2019; dos Santos et al. 2017).
-The - flooding of land causes $CH_4$ emissions due to the anaerobic decomposition of submerged vegetation - and there is also a loss of C sequestration due to mortality of submerged vegetation.
+Hydropower can be associated with significant and highly varying land occupation and carbon footprint (Poff and Schmidt 2016; Scherer and Pfister 2016a; dos Santos et al. 2017; Ocko and Hamburg 2019).
+The flooding of land causes CH4 emissions due to the anaerobic decomposition of submerged vegetation and there is also a loss of carbon sequestration due to mortality of submerged vegetation.
 The size of GHG emissions depends on the amount of vegetation submerged.
-The carbon in accumulated sediments in - 8 reservoirs may be released to the atmosphere as $CO_2$ and $CH_4$ upon decommissioning of dams, and - 9 while uncertain, estimates indicate that these emissions can make up a significant part of the cumulative - 10 GHG emissions of hydroelectric power plants (Almeida et al. 2019; Moran et al. 2018; Ocko and - 11 Hamburg 2019).
-Positive radiative forcing due to lower albedo of hydropower reservoirs compared to - 12 surrounding landscapes can reduce mitigation contribution significantly (Wohlfahrt et al. 2021). - 13 Hydropower can have high water usage due to evaporation from dams (Scherer and Pfister 2016b). - 14 Hydropower projects may impact aquatic ecology and biodiversity, necessitate the relocation of local - 15 communities living within or near the reservoir or construction sites and affect downstream - 16 communities (in positive or negative ways) (Barbarossa et al. 2020; Moran et al. 2018).
-Displacement - 17 as well as resettlement schemes can have both socio-economic and environmental consequences - 18 including those associated with establishment of new agricultural land (Nguyen et al. 2017; Ahsan and - Ahmad 2016).
+The carbon in accumulated sediments in reservoirs may be released to the atmosphere as CO2 and CH4 upon decommissioning of dams, and while uncertain, estimates indicate that these emissions can make up a significant part of the cumulative GHG emissions of hydroelectric power plants (Moran et al. 2018; Almeida et al. 2019; Ocko and Hamburg 2019).
+Positive radiative forcing due to lower albedo of hydropower reservoirs compared to surrounding landscapes can reduce mitigation contribution significantly (Wohlfahrt et al. 2021).

+Hydropower can have high water usage due to evaporation from dams (Scherer and Pfister 2016b).
+Hydropower projects may impact aquatic ecology and biodiversity, necessitate the relocation of local communities living within or near the reservoir or construction sites, and affect downstream communities (in positive or negative ways) (Moran et al. 2018; Barbarossa et al. 2020).
+Displacement as well as resettlement schemes can have both socio-economic and environmental consequences including those associated with establishment of new agricultural land (Ahsan and Ahmad 2016; Nguyen et al. 2017).
 Dam construction may also stimulate migration into the affected region, which can lead to deforestation and other negative impacts (Chen et al. 2015).
-Impacts can be mitigated through basin- - 21 scale dam planning that considers GHG emissions along with social and ecological effects (Almeida et - al. 2019).
-Land occupation is minimal for run-of-river hydropower installations, but without storage they have no resilience to drought and installations inhibit dispersal and migration of organisms (Lange - et al. 2018).
-Reservoir hydropower schemes can regulate water flows and reduce flood damage to - agricultural production (Amjath-Babu et al. 2019).
-On the other hand, severe flooding due to failure of - 26 hydropower dams has caused fatalities, damage to infrastructure and loss of productive land (Lu et al. - 27 2018; Zhang et al. 2016, 2017; Farley et al. 2005)(Farrington and Salama 1996; Marcar 2016; Kalinina - et al. 2018). - 29
+Impacts can be mitigated through basin-scale dam planning that considers GHG emissions along with social and ecological effects (Almeida et al. 2019).
+Land occupation is minimal for run-of-river hydropower installations, but without storage they have no resilience to drought and installations inhibit dispersal and migration of organisms (Lange et al. 2018).
+Reservoir hydropower schemes can regulate water flows and reduce flood damage to agricultural production (Amjath-Babu et al. 2019).
+On the other hand, severe flooding due to failure of hydropower dams has caused fatalities, damage to infrastructure and loss of productive land (Farrington and Salama 1996; Farley et al. 2005; Zhang et al. 2016; Marcar 2016; Zhang et al. 2017; Kalinina et al. 2018; Lu et al. 2018).

-30 12.5.4 Governance of land-related impacts of mitigation options

-31 The land sector (Chapter 7) contributes to mitigation via emissions reduction and enhancement of land 32 carbon sinks, and by providing biomass for mitigation in other sectors.
-Key challenges for governance 33 of land-based mitigation include social and environmental safeguards (Larson et al. 2018; Sills et al. 34 2017; Duchelle et al. 2017); insufficient financing (Turnhout et al. 2017); capturing co-benefits; 35 ensuring additionality, addressing non-permanence of carbon sequestration; monitoring, reporting, and 36 verification (MRV) of emissions reduction and carbon dioxide removals; and avoiding leakage or spill-37 over effects.
-Governance approaches to addressing these challenges are discussed in section 7.6, and 38 include MRV systems and integrity criteria for project-level emissions trading; payments for ecosystem 39 services; land use planning and land zoning; certification schemes, standards and codes of practice.
+12.5.4 Governance of Land-related Impacts of Mitigation Options of land-based mitigation include social and environmental safeguards (Duchelle et al. 2017; Sills et al. 2017; Larson et al. 2018); insufficient financing (Turnhout et al. 2017); capturing co-benefits; ensuring additionality; addressing non-permanence of carbon sequestration; monitoring, reporting, and verification (MRV) of emissions reduction and carbon dioxide removals; and avoiding leakage or spillover effects.
+Governance approaches to addressing these challenges are discussed in Section 7.6, and include MRV systems and integrity criteria for project-level emissions trading; payments for ecosystem services; land-use planning and land zoning; certification schemes, standards and codes of practice.